International Day of Yoga: Origin

-In September 2014, India's prime minister Narendra Modi, in his UN address, suggested an annual Day of Yoga on 21 June, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.
+In September 2014, India's prime minister, Narendra Modi, in his UN address, suggested an annual Day of Yoga on 21 June, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.
 Following the initial proposal, the UN adopted the draft resolution, entitled "Day of Yoga", in 2014.
 The consultations were convened by the delegation of India.

 In 2015, the Reserve Bank of India issued a 10-rupee commemorative coin to mark the International Day of Yoga.

 In April 2017, United Nations Postal Administration issued 10 stamps on asanas on a single sheet to mark the International Day of Yoga.

 UN Declaration

 On 11 December 2014, India's Permanent Representative Asoke Mukherji introduced the draft resolution in the United Nations General Assembly.
 The draft text received broad support from 177 Member States who sponsored the text, which was adopted without a vote.
 This initiative found support from many global leaders.
 A total of 177 nations co-sponsored the resolution, which is the highest number of co-sponsors ever for any UNGA resolution of such nature.

-When proposing 21 June as the date, Modi said that the date was the longest day of the year in the northern hemisphere (shortest in the southern hemisphere), having special significance in many parts of the world.
+When proposing 21 June as the date, Narendra Modi said that the date was the longest day of the year in the northern hemisphere (shortest in the southern hemisphere), having special significance in many parts of the world.
 In the Indian calendars, the summer solstice marks the transition to Dakshinayana.
 The second full moon after summer solstice is known as Guru Poornima.
 In Hindu mythology, Shiva, the first yogi (Adi Yogi), is said to have begun imparting the knowledge of yoga to the rest of mankind on this day, and became the first guru (Adi Guru).

 Following the adoption of the UN resolution, several leaders of the spiritual movement in India voiced their support for the initiative.
-The founder of Art of Living, Ravi Shankar, praised Modi's efforts, saying, "It is very difficult for any philosophy, religion or culture to survive without state patronage.
+The founder of Art of Living, Ravi Shankar, praised the efforts, saying, "It is very difficult for any philosophy, religion or culture to survive without state patronage.
 Yoga has existed so far almost like an orphan.
 Now, official recognition by the UN would further spread the benefit of yoga."